-19.3 Criteria
+19.3.1 Criteria

-The criteria to be considered with respect to career development shall include some or all of: Teaching Effectiveness, Scholarship, Research and Professional Activities, Service to the University and the University of Regina, Service to First Nations Communities, and Working with Elders.
+Working with Indigenous Traditional Knowledge as described above in Article 19.3 must serve as the foundation for all other criteria within the performance review process while maintaining the standards of academic integrity.
+The criteria to be considered with respect to career development shall include some or all of: Teaching and related duties; scholarship, research, and equivalent professional activities; administrative duties; public service, especially to First Nations communities.
 No priority is intended in the examples listed below under each criterion.
 They are not intended to constitute an exhaustive list of the kinds of evidence which may be weighed, but rather to define the criteria by illustration and example.

-19.3.1 Teaching Effectiveness
+19.3.1.1Teaching Effectiveness